Yankees move minor league teams from Trenton, Staten Island

 NEW YORK (AP) — The New York Yankees will move minor league affiliates out of Staten Island and Trenton, New Jersey, in 2021 as part of a reorganization that is affecting teams across the majors.

-The Yankees’ Double-A Trenton team will shift to Somerset, New Jersey.
+The Yankees’ Double-A Trenton team will shift to Somerset County, New Jersey.
 The Class A club that had been in Staten Island since 1999 will move upstate to Hudson Valley, previously an affiliate of the Tampa Bay Rays.

 Triple-A Scranton/Wilkes-Barre, which was the Yankees’ alternate training site during the pandemic-shortened season, will remain as New York’s top affiliate.